Max Branning: 2006–2021

-Max returns, and discovers Tanya is now dating his younger brother Jack Branning (Scott Maslen).
-Max tries to separate them by attempting to buy the house, seducing Jack's ex-girlfriend Ronnie Mitchell (Samantha Womack), and planning to frame Jack for a crime he did not commit.
-Jack abducts Max and forces him to stay away, after which Max and Tanya kiss.
+In June 2008, Max reappears on the square and attempts to reconcile with Tanya only to discover she is now dating his younger brother Jack (Scott Maslen) ever since he left.
+Max tries to separate them by attempting to buy the house for himself, and then planning to frame Jack for a crime he did not commit.
+He also considered asking local hardman Phil Mitchell (Steve McFadden) for help in getting rid of Jack, which briefly led to a confrontation with Phil's old enemy Ian Beale (Adam Woodyatt) over his suspicions that the pair had a gun, and at one point tried seducing Phil's cousin Ronnie (Samantha Womack) after she broke up with Jack not long afterwards.
+When Jack finds out Max is plotting against him, he abducts his brother and warns him to stay away.
+Shortly afterwards, Max clashes with Bradley and kisses Tanya before she throws him out.
 Later that evening, he is the victim of a hit-and-run he is hospitalized with a broken leg and has to have a splenectomy.
-Tanya confesses to and is arrested, However, Lauren admits that she was driving the car and turns herself in to the police.
-Tanya is released and Lauren goes into care.
-She is found not guilty of attempted murder but guilty of grievous bodily harm and decides to go home.
+Tanya claims to be the culprit and is arrested, but then Max discovers the assailant was actually Lauren when she confesses to driving the car; Lauren eventually turns herself into the police and is placed in care while Tanya is released.
+At her trial, Lauren is found not guilty of attempted murder but guilty of grievous bodily harm and decides to go home.
 Max and Tanya start a secret relationship and Tanya later allows Max to move back in.

-Max gets into debt and starts conning people with false insurance claims, including Phil Mitchell (Steve McFadden), Heather Trott (Cheryl Fergison), Ian Beale (Adam Woodyatt) and Masood Ahmed (Nitin Ganatra).
-However, he is found out and debt collectors arrive and take his assets.
-Once the extent of Max's debts, lies and cons become clear, Tanya leaves with Lauren and Oscar but Abi stays.
+In 2009, Max gets into financial trouble and is left with a huge debt.
+He soon begins conning people with false insurance claims, including both Phil and Ian along with fellow neighbours Heather Trott (Cheryl Fergison) and Masood Ahmed (Nitin Ganatra) respectively.
+However, Max is found out and debt collectors arrive and take his assets.
+Once the extent of both Max's debts and scams along with his other lies become clear, Tanya leaves with Lauren and Oscar but Abi stays.
 Max sinks into depression and sends Abi to live with her mother.
-Max and Bradley decide to go into business together and Roxy Mitchell (Rita Simons) rents the car lot to them.
-After Archie Mitchell's (Larry Lamb) murder on Christmas Day 2009, Max discovers that Bradley punched Archie because he raped Stacey, thinking that he is also the father of her baby.
+Max and Bradley decide to go into business together and Ronnie's sister Roxy (Rita Simons) rents the car lot to them.
+Following the murder of Phil's uncle Archie (Larry Lamb) on Christmas Day 2009, Max discovers that Bradley punched Archie because he raped Stacey and also thought that Archie also the father of her baby.
 When the police come for Bradley two months later, Max helps him and Stacey flee but the police chase him to a rooftop where he stumbles and falls to his death.
 As Max and Stacey cry, she admits that she killed Archie.
 Stacey goes missing but Max finds her, and after an emotional confrontation, he takes her home and they agree not to tell anyone about Archie's murder.